dotnet/docs/docs/visual-basic/language-reference/error-messages/type-typename-is-not-cls-compliant.md

 -   If your application needs to be CLS-compliant, change the data type of this element to the closest CLS-compliant type.
 For example, in place of `UInteger` you might be able to use `Integer` if you do not need the value range above 2,147,483,647.
 If you do need the extended range, you can replace `UInteger` with `Long`.

 -   If your application does not need to be CLS-compliant, you do not need to change anything.
 You should be aware of its noncompliance, however.

-## See Also